Paul Emery (rheumatologist)

 Paul Emery is a British rheumatologist, researcher, and academic.
-Emery has been the Versus Arthritis Professor of Rheumatology at the University of Leeds from 1995 to 2017, (Note: formerly "Arthritis Research Campaign Professor") Head of its Rheumatology Department from 1995 to 2008.
+Emery is the Arthritis Professor of Rheumatology at the University of Leeds from 1995 to present, (Note: formerly "Arthritis Research Campaign Professor") Head of its Rheumatology Department from 1995 to 2008.
 He is Head of the Academic Unit of Musculoskeletal Disease and Lead Clinician of Rheumatology at the Leeds Teaching Hospital NHS Trust, and was the Director of the NIHR Leeds Biomedical Research Centre from 2009 to 2022.
 He is known for introducing early intervention in inflammatory arthritis.
-Emery played a critical role in bringing sensitive imaging (MRI) into rheumatology practice.
-In 2012, Emery was awarded the Carol Nachman Prize for Rheumatology, and as of 2024, he has published over 1660 peer-reviewed articles with over 160,000 citations.
+Emery played a critical role in bringing sensitive imaging (MRI and Ultrsound) into rheumatology practice.
+In 2012, Emery was awarded the Carol Nachman Prize for Rheumatology, and as of 2026, he has published over 1660 peer-reviewed articles with over 16,000 citations.
 Emery was the most cited European/World Rheumatologist in 2010-2020, and was selected in the European Journal of Clinical Investigation's "list of highly influential biomedical researchers, 1996–2020."

 Early life and education

-Emery attended Cardiff High School from 1953 to 1971 (Head Boy) and graduated from Churchill College, Cambridge in 1974.
+Emery attended Cardiff High School from 1963 to 1971 (Head Boy) and graduated from Churchill College, Cambridge in 1974.
 He received his clinical training at Guy's Hospital and at Royal Brompton Hospital was accredited in rheumatology and general internal medicine in 1984.